Saturday, August 11, 2012

 1960: Pete Best became the new drummer for the Silver Beatles.

-1966: John Lennon held a press conference in Chicago, Illinois to apologize for his recent remark that "the Beatles were more popular than Jesus."
+1966: John Lennon held a press conference at the Astor Tower Hotel in Chicago, Illinois to apologize for his recent remark that "the Beatles were more popular than Jesus."

 1966: The Beatles, Ronettes and Bobby Hebb performed at the International Amphitheatre in Chicago, Illinois.
 It was the beginning of what would turn out to be the final U.S. tour for the Beatles.